 Allergies impact more than 50 million people in the United States.
 For many, this is simply an inconvenience – a little sniffling and sneezing and a few extra tissues lying around.
 But for others, allergies can be debilitating.
 You can’t work or go outside.
 You constantly feel fatigued and uncomfortable.
 It’s like a chronic illness.
 If this is you, you’ve come to the right place.
 Here at Advanced ENT & Allergy Center, we offer allergy treatments that work – alleviating symptoms by starting at the source of your allergies.

 We all know about the itchy eyes and runny noses, but have you ever thought your chronic cough or headaches could be due to allergies?
 We often treat people with certain discomforts who never considered allergies as the culprit.
 Now – they’re experiencing freedom from these symptoms for the first time in years.

 How do I know if allergies are the cause?

 An in-office, hour-long skin test can tell us:

 - What you are allergic to

 We can test anyone over the age of three.
 If intradermal allergy testing is not an option for you or your child, we can do a blood test to identify your allergies.

 A Pioneer in the Allergy Industry

 Our doctors offer effective and convenient allergy treatments.
-One of our doctors, Dr. Menachof, was the first to bring allergy drops (sublingual immunotherapy) to Colorado, and he continues to be a leader in allergen immunotherapy.
-If done consistently, his allergy treatments are successful long-term solutions to your allergies.
+One of our doctors, Dr. Menachof, was the first to bring allergy drops (sublingual immunotherapy) to Colorado, and we continue to be a leader in allergen immunotherapy.
+If done consistently, our allergy treatments are successful long-term solutions to your allergies.

 Treatment Process and Options